Add your custom HTML here

 Save the Date

-September 1, 2024 - Our rector, The Rev. Keith F. Patterson, begins his sabbatical leave.
-The sabbatical ends November 30, 2024.
+Our rector, The Rev. Keith F. Patterson's sabbatical ends November 30, 2024.

-November 24, 2024 - Ingathering Sunday (2025 Promise card collected)
+November 24, 2024 - Ingathering Sunday - 2025 Promise card collected or pledge online

 November 24, 2024 - Chili Fest at 11:30 am.
 Join us for chili, cornbread and fellowship.
 Free, all are welcome.